When you can work from anywhere, does it matter where you live? Absolutely.

 Remote workers want to live in cities with plenty of coworking spaces and coffee shops, a strong sense of community and ample opportunity to have fun outside work.
 Knowing these priorities, we identified seven cities offering remote workers the infrastructure they need to be productive and maintain a high quality of life outside work.

 So take a seat at your local coffee shop, grab a cappuccino and fire up that laptop.
 Here are seven cities that encourage you to create your own office.

 1. Dallas, Texas

-According to NomadList, an online resource for remote workers, Dallas is the top US city for telecommuters.
-With a metro area population of nearly seven million, there’s certainly no shortage of community.
-With nearly 20 coworking spaces and more than 30 great coffee shops (Dallas Fort Work is a favorite), you’ll always be able to find a space to hang out with your laptop and be productive.
+According to NomadList, an online resource for remote workers, Dallas is one of the top US cities for telecommuters.
+With a metro area population of nearly eight million, there’s certainly no shortage of community.
+With dozens of coworking spaces and more than 30 great coffee shops, you’ll always be able to find a space to hang out with your laptop and be productive.

 As a bonus, if you haven’t found your perfect work-from-home gig yet, Dallas is home to major employers like AT&T and Kimberly-Clark that just may be in need of new telecommuters.

 2. Buffalo, New York

 Buffalo is one of America’s favorite cities to visit, and for remote workers, it’s also a great place to live.
 Buffalo’s history and charm make it fun to explore in the summer, and you’ll love staying home to telecommute in your slippers during the long, snowy winters.

 Buffalo’s remote workers have about ten favorite haunts, including coffee shops and coworking spaces.
 One top-rated space is Dig at Innovation Center Buffalo, a multi-use space that encourages creative collaboration.